-For staining of cell wall, a droplet of Uvitex 2B (biovalley, 19517-10) fluorescent dye was added directly in the suspension of macroconidia or microconidia on a microscopic slide and incubated in the dark for 15 minutes.
+For staining of cell wall, a droplet of Uvitex 2B (biovalley, 19517-10) fluorescent dye was added directly in the suspension of macroconidia or microconidia on a microscopic slide and incubated in the dark for 15 min.
 The preparation was observed under photonic microscope Nikon ECLIPSE Ni-E with 390 nm GFP excitation filter.
-Ascogonia were observed with an inverted microscope Zeiss axio observer Z.1 (objective 63 X Plan Apo ON 1.4 Oil DIC) and photographed with an ORCA Flash4 LT CMOS camera (Hamamatsu).
-Images were analyzed with the software Fiji (Schindelin et al., 2012).
+Ascogonia were observed with an inverted microscope Zeiss Axio observer Z.1 (objective 63× Plan Apo ON 1.4 Oil DIC) and photographed with an ORCA Flash4 LT CMOS camera (Hamamatsu).
+Images were analysed using Fiji software (Schindelin et al., 2012).